yammik/LC-loans-data-viz-api/README.md

 # Lending Club Loan Stats API (Back End)

 Parses the CSV file available for download from [the Lending Club website](https://www.lendingclub.com/info/download-data.action).
+Renders loan records in JSON, based on the parameters passed in and their relationship to the record.

 ## Usage
 #### Two ways: